**This program is for UWGB students only**

 Semester Programs with English Language Options

 The Hessen Exchange Program does offer English taught courses.
-The below universities have created a modified curriculum to allow students to both continue their studies in a specific academic department and learn German too!
+The universities below have created a modified curriculum to allow students to both continue their studies in a specific academic department and learn German too!
 German language instruction or tutorials are offered at each program from beginner to advanced.

 The German academic calendar is generally starts later than UWGB, so students are advised to go to Germany in the spring semester so dates do not conflict with the UWGB calendar.
 You will receive date confirmation in your acceptance letter from your German university.
 Generally program dates are: